blukatdevelopment/UnchainedWorldsOld/character_creation/imperial_lineages.md

 You are proficient in survival and perception.

 ### Field Medicine (requires at least 15 WIS)
 You are proficient with herbalism kits.
-You may expend one hit die in order to administer 1d10 hit points of healing to another creature.
+You may expend one stamina_die in order to administer 1d10 hit points of healing to another creature.
 This takes 1 minute.